bogeo/simsamples/README.md

 * Simple population dynamics (Verhulst model and a cellular population development model);
 * "Game of Life" as prominent Cellular Automaton;
 * Cellular elevation grid examples (evolutionary optimum finding algorithm, simple erosion model);
-* Simple transient circuit simulation (step response if a resistor-capacitor-element).
+* Simple transient circuit simulation (step response if a resistor-capacitor-element);
-* Galton-Watson population model
+* Galton-Watson population model.

 ## Visualization
 Simulation results will be shown in the command-line.
 Time series can easily be copied to the clipboard and thus be pasted to Excel or other applications.
 For some of the applications, interactive X3DOM visualizations can be generated.